OpenGenus/cosmos-search/human_curated_lists/file1.md

 Public-Key Encryption
 Key Length and Encryption Strength
 Symmetric-Key EncryptionSection
 With symmetric-key encryption, the encryption key can be calculated from the decryption key and vice versa.
-With most symmetric algorithms, the same key is used for both encryption and decryption, as shown in Figure 1.
+With most symmetric algorithms, the same key is used for both encryption and decryption.

 Implementations of symmetric-key encryption can be highly efficient, so that users do not experience any significant time delay as a result of the encryption and decryption.
 Symmetric-key encryption also provides a degree of authentication, since information encrypted with one symmetric key cannot be decrypted with any other symmetric key.
 Thus, as long as the symmetric key is kept secret by the two parties using it to encrypt communications, each party can be sure that it is communicating with the other as long as the decrypted messages continue to make sense.